nigelhorne/Geo-Coder-Free/README.md

 You will need to tailor them to your set up, but that's not that hard as the scripts are trivial

 1\.
-Download\_databases - this will download the WhosOnFirst and Openaddr databases.
+Download\_databases - this will download the WhosOnFirst, Openaddr,
+Open Street Map and dr5hn databases.
+Check the values of OSM\_HOME, OPENADDR\_HOME,
+DRD5HN\_HOME and WHOSONFIRST\_HOME within that script,
+you may wish to change them.
 The Makefile.PL file will download the MaxMind database.
 2\. create\_db - this creates the database used by G:C:F.
 It's called openaddr.sql,